-Commitments provided with forbearance, may be performing or initially non-performing.
+Commitments provided with forbearance may be performing or initially non-performing.
 The commitments are listed as forbearance in the data warehouse.
-Factors causing forbearance will be changes in repayments, e.g. installments postponements and refinancing as result of payment issues.
-When a commitment is listed forbearance, a transfer to stage 3 automatically will take place.
-If the commitment is in stage 3 initially, no transfers will take place.
-In case of forbearance.
-If a commitment is listed forbearance and later on regarded as performing, there is a quarantine before transferring back to stage 1.
+Factors causing forbearance will be changes in repayments, e.g. instalments postponements and refinancing as a result of payment issues.

+When a commitment is listed forbearance, a transfer to stage 2 automatically will take place from stage 1.
+If the commitment is in stage 2 or 3 initially, no transfers will take place.
+In case of forbearance, PD may be adjusted.

+If a commitment is listed forbearance there is a probation period, before regarded as performing and transferring back to stage 1.